coding-benjito/dynamod/MODEL_REFERENCE.md

 - object member access (`x.y`)
 - object method access (`x.y(…)`)
 - strings (limited by single or double quotes)

+In addition, the following notations are supported:

 - access of local variables, parameters and formulas (by name)
 - conditional expressions: `if <cond> <x> else <y>`
+- date constants with format `yyyy-mm-dd`, but only if the model start date is set in the `settings` section.
+Date constants will then be evaluated as the integer day difference between the date constant and the start date.

 Objects can be inserted into Dynamod's namespace while initializing the model.
 There are some predefined variables: